maybe-raven/multiply-or-release/README.md

 > [!Warning]
 > I only have a MacBook so it's only tested on MacOS.
 I have no idea how well it'll fare on other operating systems.

+### Itch.io

+You can find this game on Itch.io [here](https://maybe-raven.itch.io/multiply-or-release).

+> [!Info] About Particle Effects
+> This game uses [`bevy_hanabi`](https://crates.io/crates/bevy_hanabi/0.12.2) for particle effects.
+However, the stable version of `bevy_hanabi` at the time didn't support WASM yet, so the web build will not have pretty visuals.

+I think they do have WASM support now.
+I'll update it at some point.

 ## License